manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ### BIAS

 ~~It works with the first 10 BIAS or the last 10.
-The moment I go from 10 to 11 it doesnt produced the final MASTER_BIAS.fits.~~.
-I needed to use to use `taskset` with for example `-c 0-5` with `--nifu=-1` and process them in parrallell.
+The moment I go from 10 to 11 it doesn't produced the final MASTER_BIAS.fits.~~.
+I needed to use to use `taskset` with for example `-c 0-5` with `--nifu=-1` and process them in parallel.

 ## To-Dos
 - [x] ~~Bias download data.~~ Downloaded 22 Bias from the day 2014-08-01
-- [x] Do master BIAS file
+- [x] ~~Do master BIAS file~~
 - [x] ~~Find out what darks to use.~~ Dont need the darks.
 Really low Current.
 - [x] ~~Find out what Flats to use.~~ All the LAMP Flats of that night.
 - [x] ~~Do MASTER Flat.~~ **Did it with only three flats.**

 # Feb-04-2016 IRAP Roche J042

-## Summary

 ## Commits

 ### Flats

 I downloaded all the flats produced the night 2014-08-01.
-Todos son FLAT,LAMPS.
+All FLAT,LAMPS.

 ### Static Calibration